vercre/vc/docs/src/api/issuance/endpoints.md

 # Endpoints

+The API is comprised of the following endpoints:

+- `Create Offer` — for Issuer-initiated Credential issuance (Pre-Authorized Code flow).

+- `Authorization` — for Wallet authorization and Wallet-initiated Credential issuance (Authorization Code flow).

+- `Token` — for the Wallet to exchange an authorization code for an access token during both pre-authorized code and authorization code flows.

+- `Credential` — for Credential issuance.

+- `Batch Credential` — for issuance of multiple Credentials in a single batch.

+- `Deferred Credential` — for deferred issuance of Credentials.

+- `Metadata` — publishes metadata about the Issuer and the Credentials they can issue.

+- `Notification` — for the Issuer to receive Wallet notifications about the status of issued Credentials.

+## Web Server

 The following is a minimal example web server using the issuance API.
 The example below uses [axum](https://docs.rs/axum/latest/axum/), but any Rust web server should suffice.